akshay1679/MCA_2024_2026/MCA_2024-2026/os/Process Scheduling/P S.md

 * Calls when Process moves from

 	Running -> ready
-	Running -> Termination
+	Running -> Termination                        refer the diagram [[Drawing 2024-08-20 14.29.30.excalidraw]]
 	Running -> Wait

 ## Pre-emptive & Non Pre-emptive Scheduling

 1. Under non preemptive scheduling, once the CPU has been allocated to a process, the process keeps the CPU until it releases the CPU either by terminating or by switching to wait state.
+on non preemptive process pidiche vekkum cpu ne until process theerunnade vare

-2. A scheduling is said to be Preemptive, when a process  returns the CPU if its time slice is over.
+3. A scheduling is said to be Preemptive, when a process  returns the CPU if its time slice is over.

 ## FCFS (First Come First Serve)